-(a) The University of Illinois at Urbana-Champaign (the university) is committed to facilitating the health, safety, and welfare of its students and preserving the integrity of its learning environment.
-If the Dean of Students or designee (DOS) is provided with a credible report that a student may pose a significant risk to the health and safety of the campus community, the DOS will initiate an individualized review of the student's risk and may take interin action.
-If, after review, the DOS determines that a student poses a significant risk to the health and safety of the campus community that cannot be reduced through voluntary measures, the university may separate the student from the university and its facilities using this procedure.
+- (a) The University of Illinois Urbana-Champaign (the university) is committed to facilitating the health, safety, and welfare of its students and preserving the integrity of its learning environment.
+If the Dean of Students or designee (DOS) is provided with a credible report that a student may pose a significant risk to the health and safety of the campus community, the DOS will initiate an individualized review of the student's risk and may take interim action.
+If, after review, the DOS determines that a student poses a significant risk to the health and safety of the campus community that cannot be reduced through voluntary measures, the university may separate the student from the university and its facilities using this procedure. - (b) When practicable and appropriate, the university will take steps to facilitate a voluntary withdrawal under applicable procedures before initiating the involuntary withdrawal process.